jwaliszko/ExpressiveAnnotations/README.md

  1. Instead of `addMethod`, this time `addAsyncMethod` is used for method registration.
  2. Additional parameter should be provided at the end of parameters list (called `done` here).
 It is a callback used to notify ea library that async request is completed.
 This argument will be injected automatically.
 It should be invoked when method is finished.

+**Restriction:** async methods are required to have unique names within single expression, otherwise result of such an expression evaluation is undefined.

 #####<a id="what-if-my-question-is-not-covered-by-faq-section">What if my question is not covered by FAQ section?</a>

 If you're searching for an answer to some other problem, not covered by this document, try to browse through [already posted issues](../../issues?q=label%3Aquestion) labelled by *question* tag, or possibly have a look [at Stack Overflow](http://stackoverflow.com/search?q=expressiveannotations).